Vol. 07 · Issue 42 The Winter Review · February MMXXVI

 When the Founder Steps Back

-An examination of four closely-held companies navigating generational transition — and the documents that either held them together or did not.
+An examination of four closely-held companies navigating generational transition — and the documents (the shareholders' agreement, the indemnity letter, the unsigned memo of intent) that either held them together or did not.

 “A plan that cannot be written in ten pages is not a plan.
 It is a collection of hopes with a cover page.”